Subchapter 5. Electrical Safety Orders

 Lanyard.
 A flexible line to secure a wearer of a safety belt or harness to a drop line, lifeline, or fixed anchorage.

 Line Clearance Tree Trimming Operations.
-Operations which include the trimming, repairing, chemical treatment or removal of trees, brush and miscellaneous vegetation, performed in the vicinity of exposed energized overhead conductors and equipment.
+Operations which include the pruning, trimming, repairing, maintaining, chemical treatment, removal or clearing of trees, or cutting of brush and miscellaneous vegetation, that is within the vicinity of electric supply lines and equipment.

 Linemen's Body Belt.
 A leather or web (cotton or nylon) belt designed specifically for employees working on poles or structures.
 It consists of a waist belt, generally cushioned, with a front buckle, two D rings for attaching safety straps and a multiple-looped strap for holding rings, snaphooks, holsters and other tool holding devices.